jswebschmiede/com_simpleboilerplate/README.md

 -   Progress display during the build process
 -   Automatic creation of ZIP archives for easy installation
 -   Automatic copying of files to your Joomla installation
+-   Composer support (if needed uncomment the autoload.php in the services/provider.php file)
--   No Category support (if needed: look at https://github.com/jswebschmiede/com_boilerplate)
+-   Category support (if not needed, look at https://github.com/jswebschmiede/com_boilerplate)

 ## Prerequisites

 -   Node.js (version 14 or higher)
 -   pnpm (can be installed globally with `npm install -g pnpm`)
 -   Joomla 5.x or higher (tested with Joomla 5.0)
+-   PHP 8.3 or higher (tested with PHP 8.3)

 ## Installation